DynamicsAndNeuralSystems/Directed_information_fMRI/README.md

 We examined two aspects of vascular innervation in the cortex: arterial density and venous density.
 For both properties, we queried brain maps published in [Bernier et al. (2018)](https://doi.org/10.1002/hbm.24337), where the details of imaging acquisition and preprocessing can be found.
 Voxelwise arterial and venous density maps were downloaded from the [Braincharter vasculature repository](https://github.com/braincharter/vasculature/releases/tag/Atlas_v1.0).
 Parcellated data (in the 68-region Desikan-Killiany atlas) are included in the [data/](https://github.com/DynamicsAndNeuralSystems/Homotopic_FC_HCP/tree/main/data/) directory for reproducibility.

-### Transcriptomic data

-To characterize key molecular correlates of regional HoFC variation, we examined the expression of two layer 5 pyramidal neuron markers: *CTIP2* (a.k.a. *BCL11B*) and *SATB2*.
-We queried these two genes from postmortem microarray data (averaged across all donors) provided by the [Allen Human Brain Atlas (AHBA)](https://human.brain-map.org/) using the [`abagen` python package](https://github.com/rmarkello/abagen) (version 0.1.3).

-Parcellated data (in the 68-region Desikan-Killiany atlas) are included in the [data/](https://github.com/DynamicsAndNeuralSystems/Homotopic_FC_HCP/tree/main/data/) directory for reproducibility.

 ## Replicating our analyses and figures